Average Annual Total Returns

 In the News

-Mutual Funds Shareholders are entitled to their respective share of a Fund’s net income and capital gains on its investments.
-A Fund is required to pass through substantially all of its earnings along to its investors as distributions.
+For more information, please feel free to contact us.
+Mutual Funds Shareholders are entitled to their respective share of a Fund's net income and capital gains on its investments.
+A Fund is required to pass through substantially all its earnings along to its investors as distributions.
 Generally, Funds distribute capital gains, if any, annually.

 When a Fund earns dividends from stocks and distributes these earnings to shareholders, it is called a dividend distribution.